Recap

 Whatever retirement age is right for you, it’s pretty complicated to work out for yourself how much to take from your pension and savings pots to give you the total income you want after tax each year.

-No worries, Guiide will work all this out for you.
+No worries, Guiide can work this out for you.
 Even better, we are now working with a well known provider to link your Guiide plan to a new drawdown product.
 This means:

 We only develop things people want.
 So is the idea of an automated retirement plan appealing (if there is no extra cost)?